biblibre/koha-plugin-TestMarcTransform/README.md

 This plugin aims to test MARC::Transform's yaml's configuration on Koha MARC records (biblios or authorities).

-Yaml configuration can be edited in the plugin page or be loaded from a local or server's file (its content is then editable online).
+Yaml configuration can be edited in the plugin page or be loaded from a local file (its content is then editable online).

 This plugin displays what the transformed records would give but transformed records are not saved.